joshbegley/nyt-latest/previous.md

 `Randy Villegas will face the incumbent, David Valadao, a Republican who has survived numerous challenges in a competitive district.`\
 https://www.nytimes.com/2026/06/09/us/politics/bains-villegas-california-democrats-primary.html

-**Lindsey Graham Wins G.O.P.
-Primary in South Carolina, Avoiding Runoff**\
+**Lindsey Graham Wins Republican Senate Primary in South Carolina**\
-`Mr. Graham, a four-term incumbent senator, is the favorite to win the general election in a solidly Republican state.`\
+`Mr. Graham, a four-term incumbent, is the favorite to win the general election in a solidly Republican state.`\
 https://www.nytimes.com/2026/06/09/us/politics/south-carolina-senate-graham-lynch.html

 **Navy Admiral Fired by Hegseth Advances to Runoff to Replace Mace**\